 You are what you eat.
 That goes for cats as well as people, so if you feed him or her a healthy diet, you’ll more than likely have a healthy pet.
-Dental diseases, urinary tract disease, lacklustre coats, smellier stools and even behavioural problems can all be managed by feeding your cat a balanced diet.
-But what does that look like?
+Dental diseases, urinary tract disease, lacklustre coats, smellier stools and even behavioural problems can all be helped by feeding your cat a balanced diet.
+But what does an ideal diet look like?
 All wet food, all dry food or a combination of both?
 Let’s look at wet food first.

 Hydration is super important for your pet’s health.
 Highly concentrated pee, which is a result of dehydration, can cause lower urinary tract disease.
 Crystals can form and this in turn can cause stones and blockages – very painful for your poor pet.

 On the less serious end of the scale, your cat may simply be a fussy eater and the stronger smell and taste of wet food can help entice them to the bowl and get them chowing down.

 It may sound like wet’s a clear winner, but dry has a few benefits up its sleeve too.
 Other than being easier to store and therefore more convenient, it too has an important health benefit – it’s good for your cat’s pearly whites.
 Dry pieces of food rub and scrape against your pet’s chompers, removing plaque and tartar that can build up.